-- a.
-Have established EMS responsibilities for meeting objectives $\hfill \square$ and targets - b.
-Have established EMS procedures for meeting environmental objectives, including compliance requirements - c.
+You can answer "yes" to IMPLEMENTING if you can answer yes to following questions: the YES a.
+Have established EMS responsibilities for meeting objectives and targets b.
+Have established EMS procedures for meeting environmental objectives, including compliance requirements c.
 Have established EMS document control procedures d.
-Have established EMS communication procedures - e.
-Have established an environmental training program $\hfill \square$ - f.
-Have an EMS that documents the following: policy/pledge, environmental impacts, objectives and targets, compliance and audit programs, delegated responsibilities for EMS, emergency preparedness procedures
+Have established EMS communication procedures e.
+Have established an environmental training program f.
+Have an EMS that documents the following: policy/pledge, and audit programs, delegated responsibilities for EMS, emergency preparedness procedures